Seven Wise Masters: English: The Sevyn Sages

 The Middle English metrical versions of the Seven Sages were probably based on the Old French prose Version A. The Middle English version survives in eight manuscripts, with the oldest, the Auchinleck Manuscript, currently held by the National Library of Scotland, dating from the early 14th century.
-Scholarship agrees that these represent three distinct distinct versions based on dialectic differences.
+Scholarship agrees that these represent three distinct versions based on dialectic differences.
 These groups are the 'Northern', 'Southern', and 'Midlands' versions.
 The Northern and Southern groups are closely related, with literary scholars assuming the existence of a lost 'parent-text' dubbed 'Y'.
 The Midlands text is not part of this group, due to notable stylistic deviations, though the same basic pattern is still adhered to.

-Examples of deviations among the ‘Y’ group, or Southern and Northern versions, and the Midlands text include the empress’s name.
+Examples of deviations among the ‘Y’ group, or Southern and Northern versions, and the Midlands text include the empress's name.
 The ‘Y’ group calls her ‘Milicent’, whereas the Midlands text calls her ‘Helie’ or ‘Elye’.
 The name of the emperor, among all three groups, is always ‘Dioclecian’ and the prince either ‘Florentine’ or ‘Florentin’.
 All three groups mirror Middle English romances in narrative and form, containing, for example, lines with eight syllables and rhyming couplets.

 Despite their close geographical proximity, the Middle English version is rather distinct from the Older Scots Version A and later English prints, which are considered part of the Historia Septem Sapientum or 'H' tradition (see above), such as the early 16th-century print by Wynkyn de Worde.